MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at adityakumarverified@gmail.com.
-All complaints will be reviewed and in
+All complaints will be reviewed and investigated promptly and fairly.

+All community leaders are obligated t